-Kim Honey talks to female entrepreneurs and explores the challenging business and economic landscape and solutions for success.
+Here, we explore the challenging business and economic landscape – and solutions for success for female entrepreneurs.

 Cindy Gordon has a million ideas, but delving into why some salespeople outperform others led her to found SalesChoice, an analytics company that relies on artificial intelligence and data science to add to a company’s bottom line.